-ITSW 1281 Cooperative Education - Data Processing Technology/Technician (2)
+ITSW 1281 Cooperative Education - Data Processing Technology/Technician (2) (This is a WECM course number, Former course prefix/number

 (This is a WECM course number.
 Former course prefix/number CISC 7272.)

 Career related activities encountered in the student's area of specialization are offered through a cooperative agreement between the college, employer, and student.
 Under supervision of the college and the employer, the student combines classroom learning with work experience.
 Directly related to a technical discipline, specific learning objectives guide the student through the paid work experience.
 This course may be repeated if topics and learning outcomes vary.
 (1 Lec., 10 Lab.)